 Egle Gusciute - Who is Against Migration, and Why?

-'My research centres on the causes of anti-immigration attitudes in Europe, in the light of current debates on migration in the media, and political and public circles this research is particularly timely and relevant.
-Throughout the course of my PhD I hope to investigate determinants of anti-immigration sentiment and to find out what factors can help us to better understand why such attitudes develop in some countries and not others.'
+"My research centres on the causes of anti-immigration attitudes in Europe, in the light of current debates on migration in the media, and political and public circles this research is particularly timely and relevant.
+Throughout the course of my PhD I hope to investigate determinants of anti-immigration sentiment and to find out what factors can help us to better understand why such attitudes develop in some countries and not others."

 Before coming to Trinity as a Grattan Scholar, Egle was a Research Assistant on the European Migration Network team at the Economic and Social Research Institute (ESRI).
 Egle has a BA in European Studies and an MPhil in International Peace Studies, both from Trinity College.
 She is currently a Teaching Assistant on Introduction to Social Research Methods and Researching Society undergraduate modules and a Sociology Tutor for the Trinity Access Programme.
 Last summer, Egle received a grant from the European Consortium for Sociological Research which allowed her to undertake a research visit to the Danish National Centre for Social Research in Copenhagen.